JacobB33/DeepLearningFinalProject/README.md

-# Diffusion from brain scans
+# Diffusion From Brain Scans
 To clone, first, git clone and  then run these commands in the repo:

 ```bash